kstojanovski/software-design-pattern/behavioral-patterns.md

 * https://sourcemaking.com/design_patterns/command/java/1
 #### Notes
 * Command pattern is a data driven design pattern that enables all of the information for a request to be contained within a single object.
-* The command can then be invoked as required, often as part of a batch of queued commands with rollback capabilities.<br><br>
+* The command can then be invoked as required, often as part of a batch of queued commands with rollback capabilities.
 * The order is an interface which is implemented for any order.
 They orders are based on the methods of the base class.
 * The Orders are not more but claserization of the methods of the base class.
 * Centralazie functionality like "save text", can be used from button or other element.